GII-49 Eagle – Stag Flask

 This extremely rare GII-49 Eagle-Stag flask is hardly ever seen by antique bottle collectors.
 If you do see one, it will probably be in aquamarine glass.
 This gorgeous yellow-amber pint has it all.
-With exquisite craftsmanship and detail, the eagle and stag make the flask stand out from others.
-We are very pleased to have this example in our collection.
+The prominently embossed eagle and stag make the flask stand out from others with exquisite craftsmanship and detail.
+We are delighted to have this example in our collection.

 The flask edges are vertically ribbed with a heavy medial rib.
 The pint flask has a plain lip and pontil mark.

-Known colors are aqua which is rare, pale yellow-green is considered very rare, and dark amber (black), and olive amber (black) is extremely rare.
-This museum example is extremely rare in this vibrant yellow-amber coloration.
+Known glass colors are aqua which is rare, pale yellow-green is considered very rare, and dark amber (black) and olive amber (black) is extremely rare.
+This museum example is extremely rare in this vibrant yellow-amber color.

 1836-1838: The Hammonton Glass Works years of Bodine Coffin and Andrew Hay

-William Coffin Sr. was the owner and operating the Hammonton Glass Works when his son William Coffin Jr. left to become a partner in the Millville glassworks in 1828.
-William Sr. continued to run the works until 1836 when he leased the works to his son Bodine Coffin and his son-in-law Andrew K. Hay who would operate Coffin & Hay glassworks from January of 1836 until November of 1838 when a disastrous fire destroyed the factory.
+William Coffin Sr. owned and operated the Hammonton Glass Works when his son William Coffin Jr. left to become a partner in the Millville glassworks in 1828.
+William Sr. continued to run the works until 1836 when he leased the works to his son Bodine Coffin and his son-in-law Andrew K. Hay.
+They would operate Coffin & Hay glassworks from January of 1836 until November of 1838 when a disastrous fire destroyed the factory.
 Subsequently, the Coffin and Hay company was dissolved in November of 1839.
-In 1839, Hay then moved to Winslow, New Jersey, and with William Coffin opened the Winslow Glass Works.
-Thus there were two Coffin & Hay partnerships representing two separate glass works, but the Hammonton Glass Works ended its Coffin & Hay ownership in late 1838.
+Hay then moved to Winslow, New Jersey, and William Coffin opened the Winslow Glass Works.
+Thus, two Coffin & Hay partnerships represented two separate glassworks, but the Hammonton Glass Works ended its Coffin & Hay ownership in late 1838.